jaewonwashere/How-to-screen-with-OCP/README.md

    ```bash
    ssh your-login@pod-login1.cnsi.ucsb.edu
    ```
-   It will ask your password.
+   It will ask for your password.
 Just type in the temporary password in your email, and press Enter.
    This will **log you into Pod's login node**, which is where you set up your environments, scripts, and send your jobs to other nodes in the cluster.
    Then, follow the instructions on the email to **change your temporary password** to the one that you want!